ironboy/react-amazing-proxy/README.md

 * change the path to where your **api server** is located
 * change if the **api server** is located on another machine
 * decide on which ports that should be used.
+* add a post build script if you need to script changes to the build
 * write your own logic for which routes that are proxied to your **api server**.

 ### Usage